 I’m frustrated that Fabric isn’t the company I know it can become.
 I’m frustrated that Fabric isn’t living up to its potential even with so many talented individuals in the company.
 Hubris can kill careers, and hubris can kill companies.
 Regardless of the amount of capital raised, survival is not assured for Fabric.

 Fabric may be able to sign an agreement with one or more large customers, but I’m not convinced that the company will be able to deliver the number of systems required.
 I also believe that any large customer that signs an agreement with Fabric, may become frustrated at the lack of progress and continued issues with the technology and software.
 Again, this is only my opinion.

 My final piece of advice is this: Fabric should contact the consulting firm Capgemini, and hire them to lead an Accelerated Solutions Environment (ASE) engagement.
 I believe it is exactly what Fabric needs the most in my opinion.

 If I didn’t want the best for Fabric, I wouldn’t offer my advice.

-Seventh Place Goes to Dematic
+Ninth Place Goes to Dematic